To explain what I feel are the best things about Japan, I’ll begin with a brief story from an early spring day in Tokyo.

 The winter chill had just begun to give way to the first tinges of spring warmth, and I got off the train at Shibuya Station.
-Before walking to meet my friends, I visited the shopping area in the basement of the station.
+Before walking to meet my friends, I visited a shopping area nearby.

-Tokyo is full of wonderful depachika (department store food halls), and the Tokyu Food Show in Shibuya Station’s basement is no exception.
+Tokyo is full of wonderful depachika (department store food halls), and Shibuya’s offerings are no exception.
 I wandered the colorful aisles, admiring the impeccable displays of tantalizing sweet and savory specialties.

 A reasonably short walk from hyperactive Shibuya, there is perhaps nowhere more magical in hanami (cherry blossom viewing) season than the tree-lined canal in the trendy yet laid-back Naka-Meguro.
 During the cherry blossom season – the duration of which varies from year to year – the streets along the canal exist in an almost-constant state of celebration.
 The majestic cherry blossom trees sway luxuriously sway over the canal, and small groups of friends gather to eat and drink amid the sea of pink.

 I found my friends under the trees with all the requisite hanami supplies: tarp, grill, beer, snacks, guitar.
 We joined hundreds of other revelers in relaxing with friends and family on this perfect Saturday, eating and drinking under the sakura.
 As night fell and the early spring chill began to envelop us, we packed up and retreated to a cozy neighborhood izakaya to warm up over sake and small dishes of vegetables, seafood and grilled meats.

 Experiences like this first led me to fall in love with Japan, and thrill me to this day, even after all these years.
 I first moved from New York City to Tokyo with a desire to master the Japanese language.
 Planning to stay a year, I ended up staying several, and now spend several months of every year traveling through Japan.
 (Read my story.)